CodeYourFuture/Module-React/high-score-tables/README.md

 ## Hosting:

 Fork this repo and host it on Netlify.
-You will need to deploy only this folder, not the whole repo, as you will deploy other projects from this same repo later.
+You will need to deploy only this directory, not the whole repo.

 Name your netlify site `cyf-YOURGITHUBUSERNAME-scores`